Trisfald/veridia-rpg/Traits.md

 ##### *Requirements: chromatic magic 1*
 ##### Cost: 3 experience points
 You are able to read spells written in sigils.\
 Take an action then roll *intuition + arcana*.
-On success, the incantation is cast properly and the sigil is consumed.
+On success, the incantation is cast and the sigil is consumed.

+### Turbulence
+##### *Requirements: chromatic magic 1*
+##### Cost: 3 experience points
+Spend one point of mana and take an action.\
+You conjure an area of turbulence around yourself.
+All ranged attacks made with projectiles suffer a disadvantage of one dice.\
+Lasts one hour.

+### Wet footing
+##### *Requirements: chromatic magic 1*
+##### Cost: 2 experience points
+Spend one point of mana and take an action.\
+Roll *intuition + arcana*.
+On success, you create a pool of water (radius 15 meters) that impedes movement.
+Every creature crossing it has half of his original movement rate.\
+Lasts one hour.

 ### Elemental weapon
 ##### *Requirements: chromatic magic 2*